 PHIL301 - Philosophy of Religion

 301-3 Philosophy of Religion.
 An analysis of problems in the psychology, metaphysics, and social effects of religion.
 Among topics discussed are the nature of mystical experience, the existence of God, and problems of suffering, prayer, and immortality.

 303I-3 Philosophy and the Arts.
 (University Core Curriculum) [IAI Course: H9 900] An interdisciplinary examination of (1) literary and other artistic works which raise philosophic issues and (2) philosophic writings on the relationship between philosophy and literature.
 Possible topics include: source of and contemporary challenges to the traditional Western idea that literature cannot be or contribute to philosophy; the role of emotion, imagination and aesthetic value in philosophic reasoning; the role of literature in moral philosophy; and philosophic issues of interpretation.

-304-3 Ancient Philosophy.
-(Advanced University Core Curriculum course) (Same as CLAS 304) The birth of Western philosophy in the Greek world, examining such Pre-Socratics as Anaximander, Heraclitus, Pythagoras, and Parmenides; focusing upon the flowering of the Athenian period with Socrates, Plato, and Aristotle.
+304A-3 Ancient Philosophy.
+(University Core Curriculum course) (Same as CLAS 304A) The birth of Western philosophy in the Greek world, examining such Pre-Socratics as Anaximander, Heraclitus, Pythagoras, and Parmenides; focusing upon the flowering of the Athenian period with Socrates, Plato, and Aristotle.
 The course will conclude with a discussion of the Hellenistic systems of Stoicism, Epicureanism, and the Neo-Platonic mysticism of Plotinus of the Roman period.
 Fulfills CoLA Writing-Across-the-Curriculum requirement.
-Satisfies University Core Curriculum Humanities requirement in lieu of 102.
+Satisfies University Core Curriculum Humanities requirement in lieu of PHIL 102.